tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_hosting_and_deployment.md

 The founders of CloudCannon are experts with Jekyll and have designed the platform specifically for Jekyll projects.
 They also created a [host of Jekyll tutorials](https://learn.cloudcannon.com/) to enrich developer knowledge.

+{: .tip}
+For a tutorial on setting up Jekyll on CloudCannon, see [Jekyll and CloudCannon continuous deployment tutorial](pubapis_jekyll.html).

 ## Read the Docs {#readthedocs}

 Read the Docs is an online hosting and deployment platform that can read Sphinx projects (from a public repository such as GitHub or Bitbucket) and automatically build the web output.
 In other words, it is a "continuous documentation platform for Sphinx" (see [An introduction to Sphinx and Read the Docs for Technical Writers](http://ericholscher.com/blog/2016/jul/1/sphinx-and-rtd-for-writers/)).

 The introduction on the [Read the Docs homepage](https://readthedocs.org/) describes the platform as follows:

-> Read the Docs hosts documentation, making it fully searchable and easy to find.
-You can import your docs using any major version control system, including Mercurial, Git, Subversion, and Bazaar.
-We support webhooks so your docs get built when you commit code.
-There's also support for versioning so you can build docs from tags and branches of your code in your repository.
+> We will host your documentation for free forever.
+There are no tricks.
+We help 94,898 open source projects share their docs. ...
+Whenever you push code to your favorite version control system, whether that is Git, Mercurial, Bazaar, or Subversion, we will automatically build your docs so your code and documentation are never out of sync.

 Read the Docs provides both an open-source, free version ([readthedocs.org](https://readthedocs.org/)) and a commercial version ([readthedocs.com](https://readthedocs.com/)).
 This allows you to level-up your project when your needs mature but also doesn't lock you into a paid solution when you're not ready for it.